 Solitude creates the gift of independence, to be able to walk at one’s own speed, with no pressure from anybody else, to stop and savour the passing experience free from any constraints, and to be able to engage with people that one encounters and then move on.
-However, between you and me, yes, occasionally it is lonely, yet the advantages of solo walking far outweigh the occasional lonely moment.
+However, between you and me, yes, occasionally it is lonely, yet the advantages of Camino Solo walking far outweigh the occasional lonely moment.

 When people walk with others, they chat and fail to experience where they are.
-Laws about using mobile phones while driving a car perfectly illustrate the point, when one is talking one gets distracted.
+Laws about using mobile phones while driving a car perfectly illustrate the point when one is talking, one gets distracted.

 The first day out of Saint Jean Pied de Port was hard work and very hot.
-I struggled not only with the steep climb but also with my own ability.
+I struggled not only with the steep climb but also with my ability.
 This was so hard, was I fit enough to do the entire Camino?
 Why was I doing it?
 Was it worth the effort?
-In part the answer came later, when setting out from Roncesvalles, where the day was crowded with groups of people noisily chatting.
+In part, the answer came later, when setting out from Roncesvalles, where the day was crowded with groups of people chatting.
 There was a school outing, a large group of Japanese, and a large group of Italians.
 In the middle of the day, at a café their coaches were parked to collect the school trip and the Japanese tourists.
-For the remainder of the day, the Way was completely empty and suddenly the whole experience became more intense and much more enjoyable.
+For the remainder of the day, the Way was completely empty, and suddenly, the whole experience became more intense and much more enjoyable.

 Perhaps before answering the question about walking in a group or alone it is worthwhile thinking about why is one doing the walk.
 The Pilgrim Office in Santiago asks the question, why have you walked the Camino?
 Was it for religious, spiritual or fitness reasons?
 Overall, it seems that about 30 per cent of walkers do it for religious or spiritual reasons and a similar number do it simply because it’s a challenge, with about ten per cent specifically doing it for health and exercise reasons.
 My reason has been because it creates an opportunity to disconnect with daily routines and walking alone creates space for self-reflection.
 If these are your motives then definitely walking solo is the way to do it.
 There is freedom of choice; when to start and finish, walking speed, where to stop for a break and to eat, all of which makes the overall experience more intense and rewarding.